 Take a look in any pet or animal shop and you’ll probably see some mice in cages, waiting to be sold.
 They can look pretty cute!
-However, you should be aware that mice carry disease, and they multiple at a surprisingly rapid rate!
+However, you should be aware that mice carry disease, and they multiply at a surprisingly rapid rate!

 Diseases Carried By Mice

-Mice carry a variety of diseases and they don’t need to bite you to pass them on.
+Mice carry a variety of diseases, and they don’t need to bite you to pass them on.
 They will urinate and leave their feces behind them, often providing a trail of where they have been.
 Touching these or the surface where they are sitting can be enough to get the infection on your fingers.
 You can then contaminate your food or even put the disease directly into your mouth when you wipe your face with your hands.

 Diseases that mice can carry include

 This caused the deaths of millions of people in the Middle Ages, but there is still no known cure.
 Random cases still occur, the severity of the case will depend on which type of plague you get.